The Mobile Cop Jiban: Criminal Syndicate Bioron

 The bearded brown-haired Caucasian human-looking leader and founder of Bioron.
 His real identity is Gibanoid, a bio-monster born by accident from the chemical waste of Doctor Igarashi's National Science Academy Bio Laboratory.
 As a result, Giba is filled with malice for humans.
 He assumed his true form in the series finale, using Mayumi as a shield to escape in his ship.
-He died while fighting Jiban on his ship as it crashed into the mountainside.
+He died while fighting Jiban on his ship as it crashed into a mountainside.